rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 ### Delete the server

-If needed, you can also delete or cancel the server.
+If necessary, you can also delete or cancel the server by using the following
+steps:

 1. Run the following command, replacing the example ID with your server's ID and `iad` with the appropriate region, if necessary: